o2r-project/erc-spec/docs/spec/index.md

 Default command statements SHOULD be defined by an extension for a working ERC.

 The exectution statements SHOULD ensure, that the re-computation is independent from the environment that may be different depending on the host.
-This includes, for example, setting the time zone via an environment variable `-e TZ=CET` so that output formatting of timestamps does not break validation.
+This includes, for example, setting the time zone via an environment variable `-e TZ=CET` so that output formatting of timestamps does not break checking.
 This can also be handled by the ERC author on script level.

 Example control statements: